 Compression stockings might be unnecessary for patients at moderate or high risk of blood clots who are undergoing planned surgery.

 A study called GAPS suggests that anti-clotting medicine alone is just as effective as using it in combination with compression stockings.

 Researchers involved in the large randomised controlled study recommend that guidelines for preventing blood clots such as deep vein thrombosis (DVT) and pulmonary embolism (PE) should be changed.
 They suggest that compression stockings should no longer be standard care for most patients having planned surgery and taking anti-clotting medicine while in hospital.
 This could save the NHS in England around £63 million per year.

 Surgery puts patients at risk of developing blood clots in the legs, known as deep vein thrombosis (DVT).
 The condition can cause swelling, skin problems and ulcers.
 Blood clots can also break away and travel to the lungs.
 This causes pulmonary embolism (PE), which can result in sudden death.
 Together, DVT and PE are known as venous thromboembolism (VTE).

-Graduated compression stockings help prevent blood pooling and clotting in lower leg veins.
+Graduated compression stockings after surgery help prevent blood pooling and clotting in lower leg veins.
 Guidelines recommend their use in combination with anti-clotting medicines for patients with a moderate or high risk of VTE undergoing planned surgery.

 In recent years, rates of VTE after surgery have fallen significantly thanks to improved care and drug therapy.
 Many clinicians are unconvinced that compression stockings are needed in addition to medication.